fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 The simplest way to add the UI Options component to your page is using a `<script>` tag near the top of the page.
 We suggest placing it right before the UI Options markup created in [Step 1](#download and-install-the-infusion-library).

-Add the script block as shown below:
+Change the directory of `infusion` to be `lib/infusion` and add the script block as shown below:

 ```html
 <body>